nshanbhag123/GenomeCompare/README.md

 * subprocess
 * pandas

+### R Packages
+* tidyverse
+* dplyr
+* ggplot2
+* readr
+* EnvStats
+* argparse

 ### Conda Environment (for reproducibility and ease)
 If you do not want to go through the pain of downloading packages and software, you are in luck :).
 Two .yml files are provided
-* genomics_tools.yml - All the dependencies needed to run the bioinformatics tools above
+* genomics_tools.yml - All the dependencies needed to import the python packages and run bioinformatics tools above
-* r_for_stats.yml - All the dependencies needed to run the stats code
+* r_for_stats.yml - All the dependencies needed to run the stats code above

 You can create 2 conda environments from these files using:
 ```